 Can I Expunge Multiple Summary Offenses?

-Yes, if you were not charged or convicted of a summary, misdemeanor, or felony offense within 5 years of your most recent summary conviction.
+Yes, if you have no new charges or convictions within your most recent summary conviction.

 Do I need a Lawyer for Expungement?